valeman100/valeman100.github.io/_posts/2023-06-20-quantization.md

 ## Compile, Convert, Quantize

-To achieve our goal in the simplest way possible we will use a Python script inspired by this [issue](https://huggingface.co/junelee/wizard-vicuna-13b/discussions/2).
+We will use a Python script inspired by this [issue](https://huggingface.co/junelee/wizard-vicuna-13b/discussions/2) to achieve our goal in the simplest way possible.
 Let's analyze the code:

 ```python
 #!/usr/bin/env python3